navadmin-viewer/.github/profile/README.md

 - **Are you charging money for public data?**

   No, the data is publicly available on the NavyHR and Marine Online websites.
-NAVADMIN Viewer is free to use.
-While the data may be public, the app does not make itself.
-The iOS app has an [optional in-app purchase](https://ansonliu.com/2022/09/navadmin-viewer-update-extended-access/) which supports my maintenance and development of NAVADMIN Viewer.
+NAVADMIN Viewer app is free to use.
+The iOS app has an [optional in-app purchase](https://ansonliu.com/2022/09/navadmin-viewer-update-extended-access/) which supports my development of NAVADMIN Viewer. **While the data may be free, my time is not.** I am grateful to those who have contributed and made maintenance of NAVADMIN Viewer possible.

   If you know the right people at DoN/OPNAV to make this app official, please connect us because I would love to spend more time adding features to the app and make it accessible to sailors and civilians for free.
 Please.